RicardoTurano/mip-go/1_introduction/4_self_assessment/README.md

 It may be a good time to schedule a one-one section with him/her to discuss and plan your training track anyway.

+Turano answers:

+1. I'm starting as a trainee in MipWise and
+I think I'll be more comfortable using my math knowledge on real world problems at the end of this process.

+2. Research about optimization methods, learn new programming tools and discuss real world problems with cool people.

+3. I think I'm good at abstracting daily problems and transforming them into math optimization problems.
+Also,  I think I'm good at dealing with people.
+In both cases I've experienced situations where I've handled the problems that colleagues had trouble dealing with.

+4. I have no idea, because many things that have interest to do in my free time would get boring quickly because I could do them every time.
+But, I think that with enough free time I would start to study more about math, programming, politics and philosophy.
+Also, I would have more time to spend with friends and family (probably I would build more discussion groups).

+5. I do not have any role model, but I have a role group.
+I would like to be more the average of the people in the Philosophy History group that I'm in.
+I love the different perspective about: life, science, nature, being human, spirituality and everything that they have.
+Learning with them make me feel more alive.

 In the meantime, click **Next** to set up your computer because soon you will be seeing analytics in action!